Martchus/syncthingtray/README.md

 /usr/lib64/qt5/plugins/libsyncthingfileitemaction.so
 /usr/share/kservices5/syncthingfileitemaction.desktop
 ```

+These examples were for KDE 5.
+It looks a bit different for KDE 6.
+Checkout my Arch Linux and
+openSUSE packaging for further examples.

 The directory where the `*.so` file needs to be installed to, seems to differ from distribution to
 distribution.
 The right directory for your distribution can be queried from qmake using